-Ferguson RISE-6 Fellowship begins on Monday, February 6, 2023 with a 2-day virtual Orientation and concludes Thursday, August 3, 2023.
-Ferguson RISE-Summer Fellowship begins Monday, May 29, 2023 and ends August 3, 2023.
-Ferguson RISE-12 begins Monday, May 29, 2023 and ends Friday, May 24, 2024.
-The in-person program Orientation for ALL scholars begins on Labor Day, Monday, May 29, 2023.
-Orientation registration and seminars will begin on Monday, May 29, through Friday, June 2, 2023 for Ferguson-Summer Fellowship and Orientation continues through Friday, June 9 for Ferguson-6 and Ferguson-12.
-Ferguson RISE-Summer fellows assigned to CDC mentors will be introduced on Friday, June 3, 2022.
+Ferguson RISE –6-month Fellowship begins on Saturday, February 3, 2024 with a virtual Orientation.
+The Ferguson RISE-6 Fellowship concludes on Tuesday, August 6, 2024.
+Ferguson RISE-Summer Fellowship begins Monday, May 27, 2024 and ends August 6, 2024.
+Ferguson RISE12-month begins Monday, May 27, 2024 and ends Friday, May 23, 2025.
+The in-person Center for Diversity Orientation for ALL scholars begins on Memorial Day, Monday, May 27, 2024.
+Orientation registration and seminars will begin on Monday, May 27, through Friday, May 31, 2024 for Ferguson-Summer Fellowship.
+Week 2 Orientation will continue through Friday, June 7 for Ferguson-6 and Ferguson-12.
+Ferguson RISE-Summer Fellows assigned to CDC mentors begin at the CDC on Monday, June 3, 2024.

-Following Orientation, the Ferguson RISE-Summer fellows begin their research experience on Monday, June 5, 2023, and end on Friday, July 28, 2023.
-Ferguson RISE Research Symposium is planned for Wednesday, August 2, 2023 and Thursday, August 3, 2023.
-Ferguson RISE-Summer fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning Wednesday, June 7, 2023.
+Following Orientation, the Ferguson RISE-Summer fellows begin their research experience on Monday, June 3, 2024, and the public health research experience will end formally on Friday, July 26, 2024.
+Ferguson RISE Fellows will participate in the CDC Showcase and Expo on July 29-31, 2024.
+Ferguson RISE Research Symposium is planned for Monday, August 5, 2024 and Tuesday, August 6, 2024.
+Ferguson RISE-Summer fellows will participate in Wednesday Research Accountability Groups and Public Health seminars beginning Wednesday, June 5, 2024.
 Ferguson-12 will participate in Thursday Research Accountability Groups and Public Health Seminars.

-During the Ferguson Fellowship program, Ferguson RISE Fellows receive mentored research and professional development experiences with the CDC, Howard University, Kennedy Krieger Institute, Johns Hopkins School of Medicine, School of Nursing, and Bloomberg School of Public Health, the Maryland Department of Health and Mental Hygiene (DHMH), Morehouse School of Medicine, Morgan State University, Rollins School of Public Health at Emory University.
+During the Ferguson Fellowship program, Ferguson RISE Fellows receive mentored research and professional development experiences with the CDC, Howard University, Kennedy Krieger Institute, Johns Hopkins School of Medicine, School of Nursing, and Bloomberg School of Public Health, the Maryland Department of Health and Mental Hygiene (DHMH), Morehouse School of Medicine, The City University of New York, Rollins School of Public Health at Emory University.

 The CDC Site in Atlanta offers a research externship focused on infectious diseases and addressing public health disparities.
 Ferguson RISE fellows work with research mentors on a range of infectious disease projects, prevention of health disparities, and public health prevention, treatment, and epidemiological studies.
 Research experiences include laboratory science, epidemiology, public health policy, public health education, developmental disabilities, injury prevention, and emergency preparedness.
 Conferences and networking related to public health infectious diseases research and response preparedness are offered.

-Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, Howard University, and Morgan State University offer clinical and state research experiences.
+Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, School of Nursing, Maryland Department of Health, Howard University, and The City University of New York offer clinical and state research experiences.
 In Atlanta, research training opportunities include the CDC, Morehouse School of Medicine, and Rollins School of Public Health at Emory University.
 Ferguson RISE fellows work with research mentors on infectious disease treatment, prevention, health disparities, mental health, developmental disabilities, and epidemiology projects.
 Ferguson RISE fellows may participate in clinical and community public health prevention visits.

 All Fellows participate in weekly research and public health seminars.
-On Monday, July 24, 2023 through Wednesday, July 26, 2023, Ferguson RISE fellows may participate in the CDC Showcase and Expo.
-On Wednesday, August 2, 2023 and Thursday, August 3, 2023, Ferguson RISE fellows will present their research to peers, mentors, and researchers.
+Ferguson RISE fellows may participate in the CDC Showcase (Monday, July 29, 2024 through Wednesday, July 31, 2024), and Expo (Monday, August 5, 2024 and Tuesday, August 6, 2024).
+Ferguson RISE fellows will present their research to peers, mentors, and researchers.
 It is anticipated that Ferguson RISE fellows will submit manuscripts for peer-reviewed publications.

 All program activities are contingent upon CDC funding.